 If only a single filter is to be used, it is better to define only one exposure with the maximum exposure time of 5 ks: 1.3 ks + 1.6 ks+(55.0 ks) = 27.9 ks.

 Example 2: Monitoring a variable point source

-One can either use EPIC/RGS image fast mode or Science User Def mode.
-In the latter mode, define one image window plus one additional fast window, both centred on the source coordinates.
+It is recommended to use Science User Def mode for variability studies: define one image window plus one additional fast window, both centred on the source coordinates.
 Choose maximum exposure times (4400 sec) to minimise overhead.
-The calculation of exposure times is the same as in examples 1a and 1d.
+The calculation of exposure times is the same as in example 1a.
 Depending on the expected time scales of variability, the time bin size for the fast window can be adjusted to values between 0.5 and 20s.
 For studies of variability it is recommended to use the same filter for all observations.
 While the use of UV filters is encouraged for imaging, it depends on the scientific aims whether strictly simultaneous X-ray/optical or X-ray/UV monitoring is of higher interest.